123-Aditya/AutoPilotAI/README.md

 ---

-# 🧩 PHASE 4 — AI Reasoning Setup
+# 🧩 PHASE 4 — AI Reasoning Setup (ADDING BRAIN TO THE AUTOPILOT)

 🎯 Goal: